CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Introduction

-These benchmarks have a key limitation: they only cover refactorings of small and limited scope, which results in them quickly becoming obsolete.
-For example, \gptfivecodex{} already achieves $75\%$ accuracy on SWE-Refactor.
-Beyond this size limitation, these benchmarks do not measure whether the model can determine autonomously which refactoring should be performed.
-This distinction matters: to bootstrap a code base out of accumulated technical debt, agents must recognize when code has become unmaintainable and determine what transformations are necessary to restore clarity \citep{erosion}.
-A recent related study found that LLMs rarely identify refactoring opportunities on their own: given Java files as input, ChatGPT identified only 28 out of 180 refactoring opportunities that human experts had selected~\citep{refactormirror}.
+This limitation causes these benchmarks to quickly become obsolete.
+For example, \gptfiveonecodex{} already achieves $75\%$ accuracy on SWE-Refactor, a benchmark proposed only 2 months prior to the model release.
+Beyond this size limitation, these benchmarks measure capabilities at following well-specified refactoring instruction, and do not measure whether coding agents can determine adequate refactorings autonomously.
+This distinction matters for the practical application of coding agents: to bootstrap a code base out of accumulated technical debt, agents must recognize when code has become unmaintainable and determine what transformations are necessary to restore clarity \citep{erosion}.
+Meanwhile, existing evidence suggests that LLMs struggle at this task: A recent study found that LLMs rarely identify refactoring opportunities on their own, with LLMs discovering less than a fifth of human-proposed refactoring opportunities~\citep{refactormirror}.

-\paragraph{Our work} In this work, we investigate this challenge extensively and use precise code-level measurements to assess whether state-of-the-art coding agents can autonomously discover and implement relevant refactorings in real-world code bases.
-We introduce an alignment score that measures how many occurrences of undesired coding patterns are converted to desired versions, counting only functionally correct implementations.
-Our results indicate a clear gap: while frontier models score highly on implementing complex refactorings that are specified in detail, achieving up to $70\%$ alignment in our evaluation, they fail to mitigate undesired coding patterns correctly when no concrete refactoring is specified, achieving overall less than $8\%$ alignment.
-We introduce \codetaste{}, a benchmark designed to measure this gap.
-We publicly release its leaderboard, our code and the dataset\footnote{Leaderboard, dataset, and code are available at:\\ \url{https://codetaste.logicstar.ai/}}
+\paragraph{Our Work} In this work, we investigate this challenge extensively and use precise code-level measurements to assess whether state-of-the-art coding agents can autonomously discover and implement relevant refactorings in real-world code bases.
+We introduce an alignment score that combines functional-correctness preservation with how closely a generated patch reflects the intended human refactoring.
+Our results indicate a clear gap: while state-of-the-art coding agents score highly on implementing complex refactorings that are specified in detail, achieving up to $70\%$ alignment in our evaluation, they fail to mitigate undesired coding patterns correctly when no concrete refactoring is specified, achieving less than $8\%$ alignment in the direct Open Track setting.
+We propose and release the benchmark designed for this task, \codetaste{}, to the public, along with a leaderboard of recent coding agents, and our code implementation.